Itching in the vagina: What are the causes and what helps?

 - Synthetic underwear: Tight or non-breathable clothing can create a warm, moist environment that promotes fungal infections.
 Cotton underwear is recommended.

-- Self-medication without diagnosis: Without an accurate diagnosis, incorrect treatments can worsen the symptoms or conceal the cause.
+- Self-medication without diagnosis: Without an accurate diagnosis, incorrect treatments can worsen symptoms or conceal the cause.

 Being conscious of your own body and following these instructions can help prevent or effectively treat itching in the intimate area.